Tenancy Agreement Legal Guide

 to comply with, and indemnify the landlord against any breach of, any law or regulation relating to the use and occupation of the property by the tenant;

-to comply with the Government grant, deed of mutual covenant, house rules and insurances bought by the landlord relating to the property;
+to comply with the Government grant, deed of mutual covenant and house rules relating to the property;

 not to carry out any alteration, erection, partitioning or installation in the property without the prior written consent of the landlord; and

 not to assign, sublet or otherwise part with possession of the property.